This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Monstera Basic Care Routine

-The Monstera, sometimes referred to as the Swiss Cheese Monstera is a tropical plant, so it prefers warm and humid conditions.
-It should be kept in temperatures between 65-85°F and away from cold drafts or air conditioning.
-It also needs bright but indirect light, preferably near an east-facing window or filtered light in a south-facing one.
+The Monstera, often known as the Swiss Cheese Plant, thrives in a tropical environment, favoring warm and humid conditions.
+It's best maintained at temperatures ranging from 65 to 85°F, shielded from cold drafts and air conditioning.
+Additionally, it requires bright, indirect sunlight, ideally situated near an east-facing window or receiving filtered light from a south-facing window.

 Swiss Cheese Monsteras prefer a well-draining soil that is rich in organic matter.
 A potting mix specifically for African Violets or Houseplants is a good option, or you can make your own by 1/3 potting soil, 1/3 peat moss, and 1/3 perlite or vermiculite.
 These plants like nutrient rich soil but don’t require any additional fertilizer unless you have very poor soil.